Collège Notre-Dame (Sudbury): Sports

 College Notre-Dame boys' hockey team captured their school's first-ever title at the Franco-Ontarien tournament, held in April 2013 in Hamilton.

 Uniforms

-The students are required to wear classic uniforms, such as a navy blue cardigan or sweater vest, a red tie and grey pants for boys, and a navy blue cardigan or sweater vest and grey pants or skirt for girls, complete with a white shirt for both sexes.
+The students were required to wear classic uniforms, such as a navy blue cardigan or sweater vest, a red tie and grey pants for boys, and a navy blue cardigan or sweater vest and grey pants or skirt for girls, complete with a white shirt for both sexes but this was changed.

+Students are now offered to wear the grey pants as shorts, and the uniform now consists of polo t-shirts in white and navy, rugby sweaters, quarter-zip sweaters and hoodies.